JAlcocerT/JAlcocerT/content/blog/outro-kindle.md

 * https://github.com/mckaywrigley/kindle-gpt

-But in the meantime, there where news:
+But in the meantime, there were news:

-> I gave it a try with Google's NotebookLLM, now even with Perplexity...
+> I gave it a try with Google's NotebookLLM, now even Perplexity can help you upload that txt and clear them...

 > > Custom is custom, but...would it be better out of the box?